Timotheomgaya25/Tiger-Bugbot-Radiation/README.md

 https://github.com/clhuang/heroku-buildpack-webp-binaries.git

 ```
-*Add your Creds.json to 𝚃𝙸𝙶𝙴𝚁𝚂𝙴𝚂𝚂𝙸𝙾𝙽 file
+*Add your Creds.json to 𝚃𝚒𝚖𝚗𝚊𝚜𝚊 file
 * Create a new app at [Heroku](https://dashboard.heroku.com/new-app)
 * Add Build packs
 * Connect your heroku with your github